molssi-seamm/molssi-seamm.github.io/docs/installation/index.rst

 The SEAMM should be installed in the **seamm** conda environment.
 Open a terminal and run the following commands::

-  conda create -n seamm -c conda-forge seamm seamm-dashboard seamm-installer
+  conda create -n seamm -c conda-forge seamm seamm-installer

 Once the environment is in place, you can activate it as prompted::